sixteenmillimeter/intval3/lib/onoffsim/Readme.md

 ### onoffsim.Gpio(no, dir, additional) ⇒ <code>object</code>
 Gpio() -
-Create's a Gpio class in the case of running on a dev machine
+Returns a Gpio class in the case of running on a dev machine

 **Kind**: static method of [<code>onoffsim</code>](#onoffsim)
 **Returns**: <code>object</code> - Fake Gpio object